2025’s Complete Guide to YouTube Copyright Rules

 Any YouTube channel creator understands the labor-intensive work that goes into making videos and maintaining a YouTube channel.
 However, as previously mentioned, some great online resources can help you protect yourself from copyright claims and strikes and even assist you in the process of your content creation.

-Out of all the video makers out there, Promo.com offers the most tremendous resource for YouTube channel creators.
-With Promo, you can enjoy unlimited use of 110M+ photos and videos from Getty Images and iStock.
+Out of all the video makers out there, Promo.com offers the most comprehensive resource for YouTube channel creators.
+With Promo, you can enjoy unlimited use of 110M+ photos and videos from Getty Images and iStock, plus access to Triple Scoop Music’s licensed audio library.
 The easy-to-use editor allows for creating a YouTube video by merging several videos together from the library, mixing them with your own footage, and even adding photos.
-You can also pair each video you create with a YouTube intro made to match your style and brand in minutes.

 Many times, channel creators have the footage but need the music.
 Promo.com offers over 1.5K royalty-free music tracks to Promo’s users included in every plan.
 You can choose from our music library using filters that include genre, mood, tempo, and instrument.